QFA2021/ConnectPsi/README.md

 ## Course of the Game

-With each turn the player has two different options:
+With each turn the player has two different options.
 Either he chooses one column for a classical piece, or he chooses one or two columns for quantum pieces.
 The new pieces drop down as far as possible.
 They get enumerated in both cases which can get important in order to appoint the winner later on.

 ## Measurements